 Long & Foster Market Minute® reports show increase in median sale prices

-“Although housing inventory is still low, limiting buyers’ options, the Philadelphia market continues to show a number of positive trends, such as appreciating home prices, an increasing number of homes sold and decreasing average days on market.
-These indicators are all good signs for the Philadelphia region’s local housing market, and just go to show it’s a great time for those considering buying to fulfill their dreams of homeownership.”
+“While inventory remains low, limiting the number of options for would-be buyers, the Delaware Valley/Lehigh Valley market is experiencing some positive trends such as appreciating home prices and decreasing average number of days on market.
+These are all promising signs for the Delaware Valley/Lehigh Valley region’s local housing market, and provide a prime opportunity for fence-sitters to fulfill their dreams of homeownership.”

 The Long & Foster Market Minute® is an overview of market statistics based on residential real estate transactions and presented at the county level.
 The easy-to-read and easy-to-share reports include information about each area’s units sold, active inventory, median sale prices, months of supply, new listings, new contracts, list to sold price ratio, and days on market.
 Featuring reports for more than 500 local areas and neighborhoods in addition to more than 100 counties in eight states, The Long & Foster Market Minute is offered to buyers and sellers as they aim to make well-informed real estate decisions.

 The Long & Foster Market Minute® reports are available at www.LongandFoster.com, and users can subscribe to free updates for the reports in which they’re interested.